by Jessica Oakley

 Many large pieces of equipment have a high power draw when they first turn on.
 This power draw could be several times the amount of power it uses once it is operating, but it typically only lasts for a second.
 The utilities can average out some of these very brief spikes over their thousands of users.
 What they measure instead is the average power you use over a slightly longer period of time, typically 15 or 30 minutes.
 This average power value is defined as demand.
 For medium to large commercial customers, utilities bill the highest demand value for the month as peak demand.

 In much of the US, energy usage is seasonal and so utilities look to their annual peak load to plan for capacity.
 Utilities in these locations may implement a ratchet charge which shows up on your bill as billing demand or facilities charge.
-This allows the utility to charge its customers not just for our monthly peak demand, but also our highest monthly demand for the past year.
+This allows the utility to charge its customers not just for our monthly peak demand, but also for our highest monthly demand for the past year.
+These can go up and down depending on the energy efficiency of your home, which can be worrisome to those who are minding their financial output, so it may be best to look around the home and see where energy may be leeching out from and get that sorted as soon as possible.
+This could be through windows and doors in Denver services, or a company closer to their location, so you can make sure you are only paying for the energy that you use.

 How to Make Sense of Regulated/Deregulated Energy Markets | Brightergy